Hi, I'm Abel.

 Your past self and your future self are politely demanding that you immediately stop thinking about them and focus on the present.

-The secret sauce has always been: curiosity, imagination, kindness, and persistence.
+The secret sauce has always been: curiosity + courage + kindness.

 You can just do things.